cloudblog004/fantasticfoodies/content/en/posts/1819-step-by-step-guide-to-make-homemade-buffalo-chicken-loaded-baked-potato-casserole.md

 1. Prepare 1 cup cooked bacon

 Creamy potato soup is an easy meal to make and even easier to freeze and store so you can have hearty soup anytime you want.
 Once the potatoes are fully cooked add the Bake until the chicken is cooked through and the topping is melted and bubbly delicious.
-Loaded Potato &amp; Buffalo Chicken Casserole.
+Loaded Potato & Buffalo Chicken Casserole.
 The casserole features loaded backed potatoes and buffalo chicken together!

 <!--inarticleads2-->

 ##### Steps to make Buffalo chicken loaded baked potato casserole:

 1. Preheat oven to 500° and spray 9 x13 baking dish.
-1. In a large bowl mix Olive oil, salt, pepper, paprika, garlic, &amp; hot sauce.
+1. In a large bowl mix Olive oil, salt, pepper, paprika, garlic, & hot sauce.
 1. Cook potatoes in baking dish for 40 to 50 minutes stirring every 10 to 15 minutes.
 May need to add more nonstick to keep potatoes from sticking.
 1. Mix cubed chicken into bowl with hot sauce mix.
 1. Once potatoes are cooked reduced heat to 400°, then add in chicken and sauce to potatoes and bake for another 15 minutes.